Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Manteca, CA

-Typically, HVAC financing is through a third-party lender.
-If your HVAC company doesn't have financing options, you could consider taking out a loan on your own.
+Typically, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't have financing options, you might consider taking out a loan on your own.
 Be sure to speak with a financial advisor and your HVAC company to learn what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient:

-• Keep ductwork clean, and clean or change your air filters on a regular basis.
+• Keep your air ducts clean and clean or change your air filters regularly.

-• Schedule regular inspections to take care of issues as they arise.
+• Have regular inspections to take care of problems as they come up.

 • Make sure your doors and windows are well-sealed and keep your attic well-ventilated.

 • Install a smart thermostat.
-If you don't want to or can't buy one, try keeping your inside temperature as close to the outside temperature as is comfortable.
+If you aren't able to purchase one, try keeping your inside temperature as close to the outside temperature as you can.

-• When you need to replace part of your HVAC system, see if there are Energy Star-certified or similar environmentally friendly options.
+• When replacing part of your HVAC system, explore Energy Star-certified or other environmentally friendly options.

 Other Manteca, CA Home Services